Ensembling methods for countrywide short term forecasting of gas demand

-Random forest is based on Classification and Regression Trees (CART) \cite{murphy2012machine}.
-CARTs perform a recursive feature-wise partitioning of the input space and fit local linear regressions on each region of the final partition.
-CARTs are known to be unstable and prone to overfitting: in order to overcome these limitations, random forest models grow multiple CARTs, resorting to so-called data and feature bagging.
-Bagging or bootstrap aggregating is a random selection of a subset of a dataset, that is repeated multiple times (with replacement).
-Models are then trained on each subset.
+The Random forest method (see e.g. \cite{murphy2012machine}) is based on so-called Classification and Regression Trees (CART) \cite{breiman2017classification}.
+CARTs perform a recursive feature-wise partitioning of the input space and fit local linear regressions in each region of the final partition.
+CARTs are known to be unstable and prone to overfitting.
+In order to overcome these limitations, random forest models grow multiple CARTs, resorting to so-called data and feature bagging.
+Bagging or bootstrap aggregating is a random selection of a subset of a dataset that is repeated multiple times (with replacement).
+Models are then trained on each selected subset.
 By applying bagging to both data and features, each tree gets trained on different samples and feature sets.
-Forecasts performed by all models are then averaged to get the final prediction, leading to an overall stable model.
+Forecasts performed by all models are then averaged to get the final prediction, leading to a more stable model.